Plans, Laws, Codes and Policies

 Strategic Plans

 Since 2005, the Líl̓wat Nation has developed five-year overall strategic plans, this was changed in 2016 to extend the term of the plans to eight years.
 These plans not only set the course for Governance, they act as a yardstick for measuring the progress and success of individual departments.
 The strategic plans are not just roadmaps for the business of government but are important expressions of traditional values and the importance of cultural vitality.
-The most recent strategic plan that will be in effect until 2023 was adopted in spring 2016.
+The most recent strategic plan, Líl̓wat 2030, will be in effect until 2030.
+It was adopted in July 2024.

 Land Use Plan